Gendered Enterprise:

 A History of Australian Women in Business Since 1880

 Following on from her book Minding Her Own Business: Colonial Businesswomen in Sydney, Catherine is developing a new project - a broader history of women in Australian business.
 This project will cover the long twentieth century from 1880.
-She has received an Australian Research Council Discovery Early Career Researcher Award for this project, and will be based at the Centre for Workforce Futures at Macquarie University in Sydney for three years from 2019.
+She has received an Australian Research Council Discovery Early Career Researcher Award for this project, and will be based at the Centre for Workforce Futures at Macquarie University in Sydney for six years from 2019.

 Collecting stories about these women is a big part of this project.
 Please contact Catherine if you would like to share the story of your grandmother's, mother's or aunt's business life.
 This project extends beyond Sydney and Catherine is keen to hear about women in business from across Australia.